ktorio/ktor-samples/README.md

 * For `client-mpp` please make sure you have Android SDK installed
 * For `fullstack-mpp` please make sure you have Node.js and Yarn installed
+* For `graalvm` please make sure you have GraalVM instaed

 ## Detailed READMEs